Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 What to do:

-- Transfer berries to a glass bowl or glass produce storage container when you get home.
-This also helps them last longer because glass allows better air circulation than a sealed plastic clamshell.
+- Transfer berries to a glass bowl or glass container when you get home.
+A glass container with a loose fitting lid allows air circulation, which keeps berries fresher longer than a sealed plastic clamshell.
+Rinse under running water before eating.

 - Rinse all berries under running water before eating.
 This removes surface microplastic particles.